SwarajSingh3005/SwarajSingh3005/README.md

-- 👋 Hi, I’m @SwarajSingh3005
-- 👀 I’m interested in Machine Learning
+👋 Hello there, I'm @SwarajSingh3005.

+🤖 I have a passion for Machine Learning, and I'm constantly exploring the world of AI.

-- 🌱 I’m currently learning AI for media
+🌱 Currently, I'm immersed in learning about AI for media and its fascinating applications.

-- 💞️ I’m looking to collaborate on Artificial Intelligence
+💞️ I'm open to collaboration on Artificial Intelligence projects that push the boundaries of what's possible.

-- 📫 How to reach me - swaraj300599@gmail.com
+📫 Feel free to reach out to me at swaraj300599@gmail.com if you'd like to connect or discuss AI endeavors.

+Let's innovate and create together! 🚀🤖📈

 <!---
 SwarajSingh3005/SwarajSingh3005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.